 Time frames to bring a premises liability claim against government entities

 When it comes to suing a government entity for premises liability, there are very specific time frames to bring a claim.
 While it is highly advised to be legally represented by an experienced premises liability lawyer in Los Angeles or elsewhere in California, to bring a claim against the government entity, you must:

 - File the claim against the entity within six months of the accident;

 - Wait for a response from the government within 45 days (if the claim was denied, you may be entitled to file a lawsuit within six months of the written denial of your claim).

 While there are exceptions to the general rule, these statutory requirements must be followed in almost all premises liability cases against the government.
-Speak to our Los Angeles premises liability attorney to find out your best legal plan to proving the dangerous condition, establishing the government’s fault, and successfully imitating litigation to recover damages.
+Speak to our Los Angeles premises liability attorney to find out your best legal plan to prove the dangerous condition, establish the government’s fault, and successfully imitate litigation to recover damages.